joshkunz/ashuffle/readme.md

 ## patterns

-Patterns are a list of key-value pairs given to the `--include` and `--exclude` flags.
+Patterns are a list of key-value pairs given to the `--exclude` flag.
 A pair is composed of a 'field' and a 'value'.
 A field is the name of an MPD tag (e.g. artist, title, album) to match on (case insensitive) and 'value' is a string to match against that field.
-So, if I wanted to only include MGMT's album 'Congratulations' in  the shuffle I could supply a command line like the following:
+So, if I wanted to exclude MGMT's album 'Congratulations' in  the shuffle I could supply a command line like the following:

-    $ ashuffle --include artist MGMT album "Congratulations"
+    $ ashuffle --exclude artist MGMT album "Congratulations"

 Since typing in an exact match for all songs could become quite cumbersome, the 'value' field will match on substrings, so you only have to specify part of the search string.
 For example, if we wanted to match Arctic Monkeys album 'Whatever People Say I Am, That's What I'm Not' we could shorten that to this:

-    $ ashuffle --include artist arctic album whatever
+    $ ashuffle --exclude artist arctic album whatever

-Multiple `--include` and `--exclude` flags can be given, the AND result of all flags will be used to match a given song.
-This may give unexpected results.
-For example, if we wanted to include only songs by MGMT and the Arctic Monkeys, one might write a command like so:
+Multiple `--exclude` flags can be given, the AND result of all flags will be used to match a given song.
+For example, if we wanted to exclude songs by MGMT and songs by the Arctic Monkeys, we could write:

-    $ ashuffle --include artist MGMT --include artist arctic
+    $ ashuffle --exclude artist MGMT --exclude artist arctic

-However, this would match zero songs.
-Since two include statements are given, ashuffle will on match song that have both MGMT and Arctic Monkeys as the artist.

-Chaining exclude statements is still useful though.
-Say I only want to listen to songs by Girl Talk, but I don't want to listen to his 'Secret Diary' album, I could use the command:

-    $ ashuffle --include artist "Girl Talk" --exclude album "secret diary"

 ## shuffle algorithm